martin67/adventofcode/src/main/doc/aoc2016/Day23SafeCracking.md

 This is one of the top floors of the nicest tower in EBHQ.
 The Easter Bunny's private office is here, complete with a safe hidden behind a painting, and who **wouldn't** hide a star in a safe behind a painting?

-The safe has a digital screen and keypad for code entry.
+The safe has a digital screen and keypad for code digitEntry.
 A sticky note attached to the safe has a password hint on
 it: "eggs".
 The painting is of a large rabbit coloring some eggs.
 You see 7.

 When you go to type the code, though, nothing appears on the display; instead, the keypad comes apart in your hands,